S-ESX/S-ESX-V1F/README.md

 3. Modify server.cfg for your database, Steam and license key
 4. Import sesx.sql to your databse
 5. Start your server

+TO USE Kashacters
+1. Enable esx_kashacters in server.cfg
+2. Set Config.MultiCharacter to `true` in /[esx]/es_extended/config.lua

+This will enable the Kashacters system.
+This has to be done on a new database, it's not intended for switching back and forth between the stock ESX and Kash systems, doing so can cause errors and character data being lost.

 [Youtube install how-to](https://www.youtube.com/watch?v=6dx_Gtf_8z0 "Youtube install how-to")